 Now, different does not always mean better.
-Yet, their organic approach to their sound is a direct result of the duo’s realization that some spaces aren’t meant for them and that their niche isn’t one, but rather an encapsulation of their influences.
+Yet, their organic approach to their sound is a direct result of the duo’s realization that some spaces aren’t meant for them and that their niche isn’t any particular sound, but rather an encapsulation of their influences.
 They don’t occupy a sub-genre of hip hop, or Rock or R&B, they are those genres and whatever else they choose to become.

-Operating out of Brooklyn, the dup feels as though they have the world at their fingertips, seeming very confident about what they bring to the table.
+Operating out of Brooklyn, the duo feel as though they have the world at their fingertips, Assured about what they bring to the table.
 The duo answered some questions for NYS Music.

 NYS Music: What part of Brooklyn are you guys from?